 One of the original particle counter applications, atmospheric (or meteorological) particle counters examine atmospheric contamination like pollution or provide detailed weather studies.
 These instruments measure water droplets, ice crystals, condensation nuclei, or contamination drift from oil fires and volcanic eruptions.

-APT has your Clean Room Validation Testing Covered
+We have your Clean Room Testing covered!

 I hope the above information was informative.
 If you would like some more information in regards to our cleanroom testing service please don’t hesitate to contact Darren directly on 07775623464.